RWS/Hugging-Face-Transformers-Service/README.md

 - **Model Management**: Users can easily download, mount, unmount, and delete Hugging Face models.
 Once a model is downloaded and mounted, it is accessible for inference locally, allowing for fast and efficient processing without repeated downloads.

-- **Translation Functionality**: The application includes support for various translation models, enabling users to translate text between multiple languages seamlessly.
-Users can specify source and target languages to customize their translation tasks.
+- **Translation Functionality**: The application includes support for various translation models, enabling users to translate text between multiple languages.

-- **Text Generation**: Beyond translation, the application also supports advanced text generation tasks.
-Users can leverage models to generate contextual text based on provided prompts, ideal for applications such as chatbots, storytelling, or any scenario that requires dynamic text generation.
+- **Text Generation**: Leverage models to generate contextual text based on provided prompts, ideal for translation tasks that requires dynamic text generation.

 - **Interoperability**: This service enables developers to connect to the API locally from projects written in other programming languages, such as `.NET` and `Java`.
 This is particularly useful in environments where direct support for Transformers isn't possible, allowing developers to leverage powerful NLP capabilities without being constrained by language limitations.